 mFirebaseAnalytics = FirebaseAnalytics.getInstance(this);

 Bundle param = new Bundle();

-You must be thinking that Google Analytics also provide the tracking for web/app, but you can do a detailed analysis of every action that user is performing within your app with Firebase Analytics.
+You must be thinking that Google Analytics also provides the tracking for web/app, but you can do a detailed analysis of every action that user is performing within your app with Firebase Analytics.
 The following table summarizes the difference between Google Analytics and Firebase Analytics: